CookiePLMonster/CookiePLMonster.github.io/_posts/2018-05-18-fixing-the-godfather.md

 and ends up being unfeasible.
 A more reliable solution is to come up with a custom overlay renderer, hooked into the game just before it presents the final framebuffer data.
 That’s **exactly** how overlay software (like Steam Overlay) works - the difference is that they hook D3D9, while we have the luxury of being able to tailor a game specific RwD3D9 hook wherever we see fit.

-RenderWare based games are required to render everything within camera update calls - and after that’s done, contents of the camera are being presented.
+RenderWare based games are required to render everything within camera update calls (think of cameras as of render targets, so update calls essentially specify we want to render to this specific target) - and after that’s done, contents of the camera are being presented.
-We can hook game’s *RwCameraShowRaster* function (which presents the final framebuffer) to also draw our overlays, like so:
+We can hook game’s *RwCameraShowRaster* function (which presents the final framebuffer on screen) to also draw our overlays, like so:

 ```cpp
 if ( RwCameraBeginUpdate( rwCamera ) )